bfemiano/song_plays_workshop_tutorial/Luigi_tasks.md

     deploy_mode = 'client'
     spark_submit = 'spark-submit'
     master = 'local'
     app = 'song_plays.jar'
     entry_class = 'com.song.plays.DatasetGen'
 ```

 date and minrows are custom parameters defined for just our subclass.
-They will be used to pass the date to the Spark program, and also to
+Date will be passed to the Spark program.
-make sure the output targets are complete for the given date.

 Minrows will play an important role for validation and will also need to be passed to the Spark job.